-The following table demonstrates the sensitivity as at the end of the reporting period to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate instruments).
+The following table demonstrates the sensitivity as at the end of the Reporting Period to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate instruments).
 The Group's equity is not affected, other than the consequential effect on retained profits (a component of the Group's equity) by the changes in profit before tax.

-2023 2022

-Impact on Impact on

-profit before profit before

-tax tax

-1,901,655 2,165,675

-(1,901,655) (2,165,675)

-Impact on profit before tax 1,901,655
+Changes in variables 2024 Impact on profit before tax 2023 Impact on profit before tax

++ 50 basis points 1,388,421 1,901,655

+- 50 basis points (1,388,421) (1,901,655)